swethakris/de-duplication/README.md

 # de-duplication
-Reports true number of members by finding the duplicates
+Reports unique members by finding the duplicates